FHantke/brave-browser-wiki/Ethereum-Provider-API.md

 Permissions can be revoked in brave://settings/content/ethereum A user can also open up the wallet panel and disconnect a connected site when they are on that site.

+If a wallet is not yet setup and a page requests permissions, we will open brave://wallet for the user to setup the wallet.

 # Adding other chains

 Websites can request that alternate chains be added by using: